EtherTen (100% Arduino compatible with onboard Ethernet)

 - EtherTen Quickstart Guide

-- Setting the MAC address manually or automatically
+- Setting an Arduino Ethernet MAC address manually

 - EtherTen schematic / project worksheet (PDF)